Assignment Help

 Sample Body Paragraph — Solution Section

 The most effective immediate intervention is the implementation of a structured peer mental health advocate (PMHA) program at every university with an enrollment exceeding 5,000 students.
 Under this model — already operational at institutions including Cornell University, the University of Manchester, and University of California, Berkeley — trained undergraduate students serve as a first point of contact for peers who are struggling, providing evidence-based psychological first aid, reducing stigma through peer relatability, and triaging cases that require professional clinical intervention.
 A 2022 meta-analysis published in the Journal of American College Health found that peer mental health programs reduced the time-to-first-treatment for students with moderate anxiety by an average of 34 days compared to traditional direct-to-counselor referral models.
 Critically, PMHAs do not replace clinical staff — they extend the counseling center’s reach into residential halls, classrooms, and student organizations where early warning signs are most visible.
-At an implementation cost of approximately $85,000 per institution annually (primarily covering PMHA stipends and training), this intervention offers substantially better return on investment than the equivalent cost of hiring one additional licensed counselor.
+At an implementation cost of approximately $85,000 per institution annually, this intervention offers substantially better return on investment than the equivalent cost of hiring one additional licensed counselor.

 Struggling With Your Problem-Solution Essay Structure?